5ifar/Business_Insights_360/Project Implementation/Documentation.md

 1. Create a reference table from the fact_forecast_monthly table.
 Sort the table ascending by date values.
 2. Filter for all the data after the Last Sales Month value using M code: Table.SelectRows(Source, each ([date] > last_sales_month))

+`Step 4: Creating a New Table with both Actual & Forecast Data`

+1. Append the fact_sales monthly table and remaining_forecast table as a new table fact_actuals&estimates.
+2. Rename sold_quantity (from fact_sales_monthly) and forecast_quantity (from remaining_forecast) as qty so the columns get merged into one column in the append operation.

+`Step 5: Calculating Net Invoice Sales based on FY varying Gross Price & Pre-invoice Deductions`

+Logic: Gross Price - Pre-invoice Deductions = Net Invoice Sales → Net Invoice Sales - Post-invoice Deductions = Net Sales (will be done later)

+1. Add a custom calculated column fiscal_year to the fact_actuals&estimates table to calculate the FY based on the date column using M code: Date.Year(Date.AddMonths([date],4))
+2. Merge the fact_actuals&estimates table and the gross_price table based on 2 columns: product_code and fiscal_year with a Left Outer Join.
+Expand the merged columns to show only gross_price without the reference name.
+Set the data type as Currency.
+3. Add a custom calulated column gross_sales that is the product of gross_price and the qty sold columns.
+Set the data type as Currency.
+4. Now Merge the fact_actuals&estimates table and the pre_invoice_deductions table based on 2 columns: customer_code and fiscal_year with a Left Outer Join.
+Expand the merged columns to show only pre_invoice_discount_pct without the reference name.
+Set the data type as Percentage.
+5. Add a custom calculated column pre_invoice_discount that is the product of pre_invoice_discount_pct and gross_sales columns.
+Set the data type as Currency.
+6. Add a custom calculated column net_invoice_sales that is the difference between gross_sales and pre_invoice_discount columns.
+Set the data type as Currency.